 Basic functions at the Planck scale

 These rather different, simple concepts are possibly enough to start a dialogue.
 We backed into this model.
 We claim no genius or depth of knowledge regarding the issues involved.
-There are many open questions that are raised, but at least these first three steps along this path have been presented and our standing request of our readers is to tell us where and how our logic fails and that invitation is open to everyone including you.
+There are open questions that are raised, but at least these first three steps along this path have been presented and our standing request of our readers is to tell us where and how our logic fails and that invitation is open to everyone including you.

 Our Challenge: Research baseline questions